Foreshore Licensing and Process

 The foreshore is the seabed and shore below the line of high water of ordinary or medium tides and extends outwards to the limit of twelve nautical miles (approximately 22 to 24 km).

-The Foreshore Acts require that a lease or licence must be obtained from the Minister for the Environment, Community and Local Government for State-owned foreshore if:
+The Foreshore Acts require that a lease or licence must be obtained from the Minister for Housing, Planning and Local Government for State-owned foreshore if:

 - carrying out works or

 - placing structures or material on, or